mnooner256/pyqrcode/docs/rendering.rst

 Image Rendering
 ===============

-There are two ways to get an image of the generated QR code.
-Both renderers have a few things in common.
+There are three ways to get an image of the generated QR code.
+All of the renderers have a few things in common.

-Both renderers take a file path or writable stream and draw the QR code there.
+Each renderer takes a file path or writable stream and draws the QR code there.
 The methods should auto-detect which is which.

 Each renderer takes a scale parameter.
 This parameter sets the size of a single